chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

 answers for things that will take perceptible time.
 Try working up to 1 billion (1000000000, nine 0's).
 It takes a while: O(n) can be slow!

-By hand it is a lot slower, unless you totally hange the algorithm:
+By hand it is a lot slower, unless you totally change the algorithm:
 There is a classic story about how a calculation like this was done in gradeschool (n=100) by the famous mathematician Gauss.
 His teacher was trying to keep him busy.